|Mercenaries Clash With Milanese

 After painting historical armies in 6mm, 10mm, and 15mm, I have to say that 15mm is my preferred scale as a painter.
 I had played around with painting a handful of Corvus Belli's Hundred Years War range, but it wasn't until I found my first opponent who was interested in painting a 15mm army that the project really took off.

-My Free Company army is a fairly balanced force, with perhaps a slight leaning towards infantry units over cavalry units.
+My Armagnac army (originally my Free Company) is a fairly balanced force, with perhaps a slight leaning towards infantry units over cavalry units.
 I tried to choose as many types of units as I had models to represent, mostly so had the opportunity to paint lots of different subjects while using an almost limitless palette of colours.
 Our initial goal was to paint 400-point armies (which we finished at the end of 2009) with the option to add new units down the road as time and inspiration allowed.
+This limit has since extended to 500 points.

 The 15mm scale really allows the individual features and character of the models to show through, and as we started playing, it didn't take long for our generals to be named and for an ongoing narrative campaign to arise from the games table.
 The Free Company is led by English mercenary general Sir John Stockwood, who is often at loggerheads with his ass of a nephew Sir Rodger of Lynn.
-At the time of this writing, Stockwood's primary adversaries are the Milanese general Francesco Prosciutto and his ally, Austrian General Karl Van Dertfhlinghan.
+Initially, Stockwood's primary adversaries were the Milanese general Francesco Prosciutto and his ally, Austrian General Karl Van Dertfhlinghan, however, our Impetus group has grown since then and my regular medieval allies include Swiss, English, and Later Teutonics.

 The painting of my Free Company army coincided with the publication of my first article in an honest-to-goodness wargames magazine.
 The article Medieval Mercenaries: Free Companies in Impetus outlined the building and painting of my army and culminated with the release of the official Free Company army list for Impetus.
 It was a very exciting occasion for me (I'm not nearly as worldly as half of you reading this right now), and I hope that there will be more geek-worthy articles in my future.